jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - Disadvantage of using a third-party auditor:
     - cost: third-party auditors are going to be much more costly than internal teams; this means that the organization is not likely to conduct audits as frequently
     - internal resources are still required to assist or accompany auditors, to answer questions and guide

+- 6.5.4 Location (e.g., on-premise, cloud, hybrid)
+  - As in 6.1.4 above:
+  - On-premise assessment: focuses on evaluating the security measures and infrastructure of in-house systems, or within an organization's physical data centers and facilities
+  - Cloud assessment: focus is on assessing the security of data and applications hosted in cloud service providers environment
+  - Hybrid assessment: assess connectivity and security measures used between on-premise and cloud resources; this assessment looks at data flow or interconnection and integration security controls